Pop-Culture | Posted by Emily A on 10/30/2011

 When Michael Jackson died, I heard a lot of his music via the radio, and I thought, “We lost such a great talent.
 I can’t believe I never listened to his music before.”
 Now Amy Winehouse is dead, and I’m suddenly looking past all her troubles and seeing her soaring voice and strong spirit instead.
 So, in honor of a woman whose death was tragic and untimely, here’s a biography of Amy Winehouse.

 Amy Winehouse was born in Southgate, North London, to Jewish parents.
 She had a brother, Alex.
 She would constantly sing in class, much to the annoyance of her teachers.
 When she was nine, her grandmother suggested that she attend theater school.
-At ten, she joined a …
+At ten, …

 Pop-Culture | Posted by Julie Z on 07/24/2011

 Nikki & Rich

 Nikki & Rich are Nikki Leonti, a California-born pastor’s daughter who grew up singing in church, and Rich Velonskis, a Queens, NY-born established hip-hop/R&B producer and former DJ who got his start spinning in New York City clubs as a teenager.
 These two seemingly opposite characters first met in 2007.
 After leaving a successful career as a Gospel artist, Nikki then based in Nashville, worked as a background singer for Carrie Underwood while pursuing a career in singing and songwriting.
 Rich was in Los Angeles producing tracks for Robin Thicke, Game, TI, Mel-B, Hayes, Vi, Missy Elliot, Mario, Eve and Ludacris, under his moniker Rich Skillz.
 (A track he produced on Ludacris’ No. 1 album Release Therapy earned Rich a “Best Rap Album” Grammy.)
 Rich was looking …